Rigaudon/jsgames2/README.md

 # Bugs
 - Cats dancing on certain size screens when playing cards (try using transforms instead of transition)
-- EK drawing IK on regular draw decrements deck by one extra

 # Sources/credits
 - Sounds taken from free domain.